CULTURAL SAFARI IN TANZANIA

 According to Hadzabe Culture, there are no rules and regulations, whatever they say is a rule for the time.

-Datoga is pastoralist Nilotic people, like the Maasai they were also breeding cattle in the past but now they are subsistence farmers.
-In Swahili, the Datogas is also known as Mang’ati which means agro people.
+Datoga is pastoralist Nilotic people, like the Maasai, they were also breeding cattle in the past but now they are subsistence farmers.
+In Swahili, the Datogas are also known as Mang’ati, which means agro people.

 These tribal people are divided into 10 subtribes, and all can be found near the Lake Eyasi, Lake Basutu and Singida regions of Tanzania.
 The pastoral Barabaig are the best-known sub-tribe of the Datoga people.